 Verses on Perspective

-Lastly, it helps me to remember that there’s typically more going on spiritually than I am aware of.
+Lastly, when studying these Bible verses about stress, it helps me to remember that there’s typically more going on spiritually than I am aware of.

 1 Peter 5:8–9